Lefebvrelab/ShapingBrainRhythms/README.md

 ## Run simulations in the cloud

 This repository has been configured so that the simulations can be easily run, reproduced, and modified for free in the cloud through just your browser, using the wonderful [Binder](https://github.com/binder-project).

-[Click here](http://mybinder.org/v2/gh/Lefebvrelab/ShapingBrainRhythms/master) to launch a new interactive cloud-hosted jupyter notebook server in your browser.
-When that has fired up, in the jupyter file browser navigate to `code` and start up `run_sims.ipynb` and `make_figures.ipynb`.
+Click on the 'launch binder' button above to launch a new interactive cloud-hosted jupyter notebook server in your browser.
+When that has fired up, in the jupyter file browser navigate to `code`, and start up and execute the code in `run_sims.ipynb`, and then `make_figures.ipynb`, to reproduce the figures shown in the chapter.